Skip to main content

 Get involved

-If you are a UTS staff member interested in partnering in a project for 2025 or the following years, please fill in our EOI form to join our staff list for students to engage with.
+If you are a UTS staff member interested in partnering in a project in 2026 or the following years, please fill in our EOI form to join our staff list for students to engage with.
+We will get in touch with you when the program begins.

 Contact us